learn-academy-2023-charlie/wildlife-tracker-Aubzzz/README.md

 Acceptance Criteria

-Create a resource for animal with the following information: common name and scientific binomial Can see the data response of all the animals
+Create a resource for animal with the following information: common name and scientific binomial✅ Can see the data response of all the animals✅
-Can create a new animal in the database
+Can create a new animal in the database✅
 Can update an existing animal in the database
 Can remove an animal entry in the database

 Story 2: In order to track wildlife sightings, as a user of the API, I need to manage animal sightings.

 Branch: sighting-crud-actions